seanj06/Burgers-R-Us-P5/README.md

-    - The navbar also features a main nav link for all products search including different search filters by category and and all food search filter.
+    - The navbar also features a main nav link for all products search including different search filters by category and all food search filter.

       <details><summary>All Food dropdown</summary>